 For the filling, just cook up some onions and garlic, wilt the spinach, season, and then mix it with the ricotta and Parmesan cheese.
-Then you stuff it into each pepper half.
+Then you stuff that mixture into each pepper half.
 Toss the tomatoes into the 9×13 pan.
 Drizzle with a little olive oil and then salt and pepper.
 Arrange the stuffed peppers in the pan with the tomatoes and then bake away!
 Meanwhile, make your grain.
 What’s your go-to grain?
 Quinoa, rice, orzo?
 I really enjoyed these peppers with Orzo Rice.
 You just toast the orzo in butter until golden and then add some rice and proceed as you would normally cook rice.
 So good!MY OTHER RECIPES

 These stuffed peppers are so flavorful and cheesy and way too easy to throw together.
 I have a feeling I’m going to be making these a lot more this spring and summer.